RGM-84 Harpoon Block II

 Defence has signed a contract with Kongsberg to deliver the Naval Strike Missile (NSM), which will be employed on the Hobart Class destroyers and Anzac Class frigates, replacing the ageing Harpoon anti-ship missile on those ships from 2024.
 The NSM contains leading-edge technology that will provide Royal Australian Navy ships with a powerful maritime strike capability.

-Power Plant Teledyne Turbojet / solid propellant booster
+• Power plant: Teledyne turbojet and solid propellant booster

 Function